tchajed/sys-verif-fa25/docs/notes/hoare.md

 What does it mean to prove $\hoare{P}{e}{\fun{v} Q(v)}$?
 We have a bunch of "rules" above, but where do they come from?

-The reason Hoare logic is useful and what it means to have a (proven) Hoare triple is given by a _soundness theorem_ for the rules above.
-An alternate viewpoint, perhaps simpler, is to think about the following statement as the _definition_ of a Hoare triple and then think of the rules above as theorems.
+The reason Hoare logic is useful and what it means to have a (proven) Hoare triple is that we can give a definition of _soundness_ of a Hoare triple that relates it the semantics of programs, and then all the rules given above can be proven as theorems.

-::: important Hoare logic soundness
+::: important Hoare triple definition/soundness

 $\hoare{P}{e}{\fun{v} Q(v)}$ means if $P$ holds and $e \to^* e'$, then either (a) $\exists e'', e' \to e''$ ($e'$ is not stuck), or (b) $e' = v'$ for some value $v'$ and $Q(v')$ holds.